 If used strategically, Instagram is one of the best places to promote your salon.
 But it’s also easy to end up spending a lot of time on Instagram without actually getting much new business out of it.

 And, in the end, that’s why your salon should use social media.

-A simple thing you can implement already today is to make sure you have a link in your salon’s Instagram bio that link back to your online salon booking system.
+A simple thing you can implement already today is to make sure you have a link in your salon’s Instagram bio that links back to your online salon booking system.

 This way, people who follow you have an easy way to book directly with you.

-Instagram only allow you to have one external link in your bio.
+Instagram only allows you to have one external link in your bio.
 So you really want to make the most out of this.

 To help you with this, I’ve created another guide for you 🙂

-Learn more about how to create a salon Instagram bio that convert your followers to clients here.
+Learn more about how to create a salon Instagram bio that converts your followers to clients here.